Improving knockoffs with conditional calibration: Our method: calibrated knockoffs

-Another important property of our method for both implementation and theory is that we can filter the fallback test rejections arbitrarily without damaging the FDR control, as stated formally in Theorem~\ref{thm:sandwich}.
+Another important property of our method for both implementation and theory is that we can filter the fallback test rejections arbitrarily without threatining FDR control, as stated formally in Theorem~\ref{thm:sandwich}.
 This is nontrivial because, in general, the FDR can increase after filtering the rejection set; see e.g. \citet{katsevich2021filtering}.

 \begin{thm}[Sandwich] For any rejection rule $\cR$ with $\cR^{\kn} \subseteq \cR \subseteq \cR^{\ckn}$ almost surely, we have $\FDR(\cR) \leq \alpha$. \end{thm}

 \begin{proof} Recall $ \cR^{\ckn} \,=\, \cR^{\kn} \cup \{j:\; T_j \geq \hc_j\}. $ Hence $\cR^{\kn} \subseteq \cR \subseteq \cR^{\ckn}$ implies